EastCoastProduct/homepage/src/services/managed-project.md

 <p>A successful project starts with understanding.
 Together, we take a deep look at the business and your users to fully understand what needs to be built and why.</p>

 <p>Our designers practice a variety of user experience and strategy activities that have been formulated to quickly identify the real problem and the right approach to solving it.
-By communicating directly with the potential users of your product we can work out a plan to help your business succeed by meeting their unexpressed needs.
-Our team is also adept with Google Ventures’ <a href="http://www.gv.com/sprint/">Design Sprint</a> process, a method for quickly and accurately answering vital business questions.</p>
+Utilizing tools like the Design Sprint, <a href="http://www.gv.com/sprint/">created by the team at Google Ventures</a>, we can get to high-confidence answers to tricky problems as fast as possible.
+By communicating directly with the potential users of your product we can work out a plan to help your business succeed by meeting their unexpressed needs.</p>

-<p>On the development side, our team will guide you to the right technology for getting your app into the market quickly, with the ability to scale as your knowledge grows.
-During the discovery process we’ll formalize the right architecture for your product offering as we learn the true user needs behind it.</p>

 <h2>User experience and user interface design</h2>